The conjugacy problem for UPG elements of $Out(F_n)$: Special free factor systems

 \subsection{The lattice of special free factor systems}

-This section is not needed for the rest of the paper and so could be skipped by the reader. {The main results, Lemmas~\ref{l:random special} and \ref{l:natural lattice}, are that $(\lat0(\phi), \sqsubset)$ is a lattice that is natural with respect to $\Out(\f)$ in the sense that, for $\theta\in\Out(\f)$, In this section, $\fG$ will always denote a \ct\ for $\phi$.
+This section is not needed for the rest of the paper and so could be skipped by the reader.
+Recall (second paragraph of Notation~\ref{notn:ffs}) that $\fL(\phi)$ denotes the set of special free factor systems for $\phi$. {The main results, Lemmas~\ref{l:random special} and \ref{l:natural lattice}, are that $(\lat0(\phi), \sqsubset)$ is a lattice that is natural with respect to $\Out(\f)$ in the sense that, for $\theta\in\Out(\f)$, In this section, $\fG$ will always denote a \ct\ for $\phi$.
 We will conflate an element of $\cR(\phi)$ and its image in $\E_f$ under the bijection $\cR(\phi)\leftrightarrow \E_f$; see Lemma~\ref{identifying Fix+}.
 A subset $S$ of $\cR(\phi)$ is {\it admissible} if it satisfies If $S\subset\cR(\phi)$ then mimicking Notation~\ref{lemma:one edge extension} we let $K(S)$ denote the union of $K_0$ and the edges in $S$.
 Recall $K_0$ is the union of the fixed and linear edges of $G$.

 \begin{lemma} The following are equivalent. \begin{enumerate} \item $\F$ is special for $\phi$. \item $\F=\F(K(S),G)$ for some admissible $S\subset\cR(\phi)$. \item $\F=\F(H,G)$ for some $f$-invariant $H\subset G$ containing $K_0$. \end{enumerate} \end{lemma}